Remembering How to Consciously Walk Again

 What type of walker are you?

-First things first.
-Figure out what type of walking are you doing.
-Do you relate to any of these ‘walkers’?
+Let's figure out what type of walking are you doing.
+Do you relate to any of the below?
 I am sometimes that ‘walker’ who:

 - Squeezes in a walk at the last minute ‘because I should’ and I walk feeling burdened; I am only doing it because I have to.